 Have you heard of Steins;Gate?
-It is one of the most successful time travel anime of all time, and one of the intriguing things is its name and mentioned words.
-With that in mind, in this article we will unravel the true meaning of Steins Gate and El Psy Congroo.
+It is one of the most successful time travel animes of all time, and one of the intriguing things is its name and the words mentioned.
+With that in mind, in this article we will uncover the true meaning of Steins Gate and El Psy Congroo.

-If you haven't watched the anime yet, run and watch it because it's the greatest experience you will ever have.
-If you've watched it, you know that Steins Gate is just a word invented by Okabe that mixes English and German, but with no apparent meaning.
-Really?
+If you haven’t watched the anime yet, hurry and watch it because it’s the greatest experience you’ll have in your life.
+If you’ve already seen it, you know that Steins Gate is just a word invented by Okabe that mixes English and German, but with no apparent meaning.
+Is that really the case?

 What does Steins Gate really mean?